mohzy83/NppMarkdownPanel/README.md

 * #### CSS File
     This allows you to select a CSS file to use if you don't want the default style of the preview

+* #### Dark mode CSS File
+	This allows you to select a Dark mode CSS file.
+When the Notepad++ dark mode is enabled, this Css file is used.
+	When no file is set, the default dark mode Css is used.

 * #### Zoom Level
     This allows you to set the zoom level of the preview

 * #### Automatic HTML Output
-    This allows you ot select a file to save the rendered HTML to every time the preview is rendered.
+    This allows you to select a file to save the rendered HTML to every time the preview is rendered.
 This is a way to automatically save the rendered content to use elsewhere.
 Leaving this empty disables the automatic saving.
     __Note: This is a global setting, so all previewed documents will save to the same file.__

+* #### Supported File Extensions
+    This allows you to define a list of file extensions, which are supported and displayed in Markdown Panel.
+	Other file type won't be displayed (there will be a warning).
+	The file extensions have to be separated by a comma `,`

+* #### Automatically show panel for supported files When this option is checked, Markdown Panel will open the preview window automatically for files with a supported extension.
+	The preview will be closed for files with no supported extension.

 * #### Show Toolbar in Preview Window
     Checking this box will enable the toolbar in the preview window.
 By default, this is unchecked.